 Dolores: I would love to see myself in Africa working maybe in a small lab; but working in soil chemistry in order to improve agriculture in this zone, that’s my dream.

 Dolores: Thank you.
 I liked this conversation a lot.

 For more information about Dolores and her work:

-Both diseases are associated to a metabolic disorder, causing the storage of certain metabolites in the body.
+Both diseases are associated with a metabolic disorder, causing the storage of certain metabolites in the body.
 You can have a look at their last paper in the matter of Fabry disease here: http://onlinelibrary.wiley.com/doi/10.1002/adhm.201500746/abstract